 The goal of IV sedation is to use as little medication as possible to get the treatment completed.
 With IV sedation, a constant “drip” is maintained via the intravenous tube.
 At any time an antidote can be administered to reverse the effects of the medications if necessary.
 IV sedation is very safe!

-Once again, all modalities are administered and monitored by Dr. Martin and Dr. Muñoz in the safety and comfort of our office environment.
+Once again, all modalities are monitored by Dr. Martin and Dr. Muñoz in the safety and comfort of our office environment.

 Sedation dentistry is also a great option for the elderly, the disabled, or simply- the fearful!